 The water provided to our Dover customers comes from several groundwater supply wells.
 These groundwater sources are located off Francis Street, Knollwood Drive, Draper Road and Chickering Drive.
 The first three wellfields are interconnected and serve the majority of our customers.
-The Draper wells were taken off-line in January.
+The Draper wells were not in service in 2023.
 The Chickering Drive source is independent of the others and serves just that area.
 The water from each well is treated and then distributed to our customers through an extensive network of pipes.
-Dover's water system serves approximately 1,810 people with an average amount of water delivered in 2022 of 792,200 gallons per day.
+Dover's water system serves approximately 1,810 people with an average amount of water delivered in 2023 of 155,500 gallons per day.